benrhughes/clipmark/readme.md

 - attempts to remove duplicate highlights
 - generates a markdown file per book

 NB: this only works for physical Kindle devices.
-Apps on various other platforms do no produce a `My Clippings.txt` file.
+Apps on various other platforms do not produce a `My Clippings.txt` file.

 ## Running
 ### Prerequisites